jgaa/restc-cpp/README.md

 The project is maturing fast.
 There are no known bugs.
 Beta status will be announced in the near future.

-The latest code is tested with Debian "testing", Debian Jessie, Fedora 25, Mac OS Sierra (OS/X) and Windows 10.

 # Supported operating systems
 These are the operating systems I test with before releasing a new version.

  - Debian Stable (Jessie)
  - Debian Testing
- - Windows 10 / Microsoft Visual Studio, comminity version
+ - Windows 10 / Microsoft Visual Studio 2015, comminity version (All tests now passes with the latest release version of Docker for Windows)
-      (I have not installed docker on Windows yet, so only some tests are run.
-      However, all tests compile and link correctly with Boost 1.63, zlib 1.2.9 and openssl 1.0.2k)
  - Fedora 25
- - Ubuntu LTS
+ - Ubuntu Server LTS
  - macOS Sierra (OS X)

 # More information